gugamm/redux-api-mapper/docs/introduction.md

 ### States of a request

 A request can be in 4 states : ``Starting``, ``Completed``, ``Error``, ``Cancelled``.
 This library support all of these states.
-The default http-layer also helps you cancel an http-request after it has been started.

-### apiReducer
+### ApiReducer

 This library helps you to build a reducer to keep track of the state of all your api requests.
-This way, you don't have to create a reducer for each request.
+This way, you don't have to create a reducer and actions for each request.
 For each end point, a default reducer is created.
 It's possible to override the default reducer at Global, Resource and EndPoint level.

-<b>Thats it!
-Now you know all hard stuff from redux-api-mapper.</b>
+### Http-Layer

+The http-layer is a object used by redux-api-mapper to resolve the request.
+This library provides a default http-layer using the isomorphic-fetch library.
+So you don't need to implement this, however you are free to create your own http-layer and override the default behavior and options that this library provides.